As hype grows for LPGA star Rose Zhang, she focuses on her game

 IT'S BEEN LESS than one month since Rose Zhang turned pro.

 And this week, she tees it up in her first major as a professional at the 2023 KPMG Women's PGA Championship at Baltusrol Golf Club in Springfield, New Jersey.
-Zhang will be among the 156 women golfers competing for the major title and monumental purse (to be announced on Friday, June 23).
+Zhang will be among the 156 women golfers competing for the major title and $10 million purse.

 As the 20-year-old prepares for the only major she hasn't competed in as an amateur, she faces pressure and expectations to make history again at a storied venue.